Locally equivalent Floer complexes and unoriented link cobordisms: Concordance

-The link $L$ can be drawn in $D$ by connecting the $O$'s with the $X$'s on a row and the $X$'s with the $O$'s on a column.
+The link $L$ can be drawn in $D$ by connecting the $O$'s with the $X$'s on a row and the $X$'s with the $O$'s on a column, specifing an orientation on $L$.
 Vertical lines always overpass the horizontal lines.